-Looking at AAK’s financial performance 2016, the AAK Group’s CFO and acting CEO, Fredrik Nilsson, gives you an insightful analysis.
-He also looks ahead, telling you more on how AAK’s company programs will guide us during the next years.
+Looking at AAK’s financial performance 2018, AAK Group’s CFO Fredrik Nilsson gives you an insightful analysis.

-What are your comments on the cash flow?
+What is your comment on the cash flow?

 Despite growing at a fast pace and investing in more capacity to meet customer demand, we have had a positive cash flow after investment activities during both 2017 and 2018.
 We expect capital expenditure to be at a slightly higher level in 2019 compared to 2018.